nextflow-io/nextflow/docs/wave.rst

 The first repository is used to store the built container images.
 The second one is used to store the individual image layers for caching purposes.

-The repository access keys need to be specified using the Tower credentials manager as specified in the `Authenticate private repositories`_ section.
+The repository access keys need to be specified using the Tower credentials manager, per the `Authenticate private repositories`_ section above.

 Advanced settings